claytin/rocky-shores/README.md

 Rocky Shores
 ============

-a small game made in c++ using openGl 3.0 and greater.
+a simple statagy game im working on while learning opengl 3.0 and greater. at the moment it is very early in development.